 The Peace and Justice Studies Program offers an internship every summer for one or more students to work in the field of peace and justice studies, sponsored by the Class of 1950.
 Students design and carry out a project which fosters their understanding of the relationships among peace, justice, and social change.
 Students typically work with a social change organization in which they can develop skills and knowledge as well as providing services.
 The internship is available for either U.S. or international work.
 The stipend is $3500 and students are expected to devote full-time to the internship for a period of 10 weeks.
-Applications require a short (2-3 pages) description of the proposed project, resume, transcript, and one reference.
+Applications are done through CWS, here is the link to the application CWS (scroll down to Emily Greene Balch.
 Recipients of the internships are encouraged to share their experiences with the College community after their return either in lectures, writing, or through participation in the Ruhlman Conference.
 Consequently, underclass students are preferred, although seniors are also eligible.

 From the United Nations International Research & Training Institute for the Advancement of Women, Gender, Peace and Security Research Institute Database: click here for all opportunities listed.
 (PDF document)

 There are a large number of opportunities available in the Boston area to do volunteer work related to peace and justice.
 There are many elsewhere for those who can travel in the summer or January.
 Notices about these opportunities are frequently mailed to the Program, so that a stop by the offices of Merry or Kazanjian will provide valuable information.
 In addition, other opportunities will be posted here as they become known to us.

 The Center for Work and Service also provides information on volunteer opportunities, including a community service calendar that lists opportunities monthly.

 In addition to the volunteer opportunities listed at The Center for Work and Service, The Peace Corps website also provides users with an extensive listing of volunteer opportunities in the Boston area.

 Africa in Boston: Volunteer at the Somali Development Center in Boston